-- 1. Bulletin board materials may not be larger than 15 \times 22.
-They are not allowed on the second and third floor. - Decorations for dances, parties, conferences, etc. must not be affixed to any painted surfaces.
-Before any event, decorations or promotional material is used it should be checked with the director.
+- Bulletin board materials may not be larger than 15" X 22".
+They are not allowed anywhere except in standards or on bulletin boards. - No campaign materials may be posted in the Student Union building. - Decorations for dances, parties, conferences, etc. must not be affixed to any painted surfaces.
+Before any event, decorations or promotional material to be used should be checked with the director.